albonkey/TextSummarizer/README.md

 # TextSummarizer
-A repository for our NLP project on text summarization.
-It will implement abstractive text summarization.
-We will be using the dataset "CNN / Daily Mail" and implement our solution using a transformer model.
+This is a repository for our NLP project on text summarization.
+We plan to implement abstractive text summarization and will be using the "CNN/Daily Mail" dataset to train our solution, which will be built on a transformer model.

+We find this project particularly interesting because, in this age of information overload, filtering through large amounts of text to extract the main ideas can be very useful.
+This approach can speed up learning and information retrieval, making it valuable not only for personal use, but also for universities, publishing companies, and search engines.

 Group Members: Carl Solli, Ashkan Aledavoud, Ali Risheh, Abhishek Rajput, Syam Jason Bonela